reazulhoque/numba/README.rst

     #    $ conda deactivate

-The installer script creates a new conda environment called numba-dppy-env with all the needed dependencies already installed.
-To use the DPPy backend, please activate the numba-dppy-env
+The installer script creates a new conda environment called numba-dppy-env with all the needed dependencies already installed. **Please activate the numba-dppy-env before proceeding**.

+2.
+NUMBA-DPPY also depend on DPPY backend.
+It can be found `here <https://github.intel.com/SAT/dppy>`_.
+Please run `build_for_conda.sh` to install DPPY backend.

+3.
+After all the dependencies are installed please run `build_for_develop.sh` to get a local installation of NUMBA-DPPY. **Both step 2 and 3 assumes CONDA environment with the dependencies onf NUMBA-DPPY installed in it was activated**.

 ================
 4. Running tests